Andrew Falloon sex-text scandal: A fifth woman comes forward with complaint against disgraced MP

 The now-former Rangitata MP's versions of events is that he was at a party several weeks ago and briefly left his phone unattended at a party — and acquaintances then used it to send the sexual image in question.

-Collins, just as Falloon quit politics, said she believed this to be a lie.
+Collins said she believed this to be a lie.

-"This has gone from clearly what was stated as a mistake, to now being something quite different," she said on Tuesday.

-Collins had also said she expected more complaints given the MP's pattern of behaviour.